All Episodes

 Brooke, if you get closer to the mic, everyone can hear your word of wisdom.

-You know, Sean has a big following, so if you you speak, people are gonna be listening.
+So if you speak, people are going to be listening.

 How about that?

-So, what were you saying?
+So what were you saying?

-I'm just uh so what were you saying now?
+So what were you saying now?

 I said it doesn't take time for me to warm up.